gartavanis/IDEAS-watersheds/README.md

-# Instructions for getting setup with Docker for the IDEAS-watersheds workshop
+# Instructions for getting setup for the IDEAS-watersheds workshop

 **Note:** *The Docker image might take a while to download, so make sure you do these steps ahead of the workshop.*